 - Ebony fingerboard with large, Art Deco-syle white pearl position markers

 - Vintage-style gold-plated tuning machines with Green plastic buttons

 - Special X-bracing of top is lightweight and strong for best tone and volume

 - Original design Deco ebony bridge with white pearl panels

 - Shop adjusted

-Another thing Martin guitars hasn't always been so keen to do is make acoustic/electric guitars.
-They have apparently seen the light that such a guitar is the acoustic guitar of the present and the future though, and so this CEO-8 grand jumbo is equipped with electronics for to ease the live performance amplification burdens.
+Another thing Martin guitars hasn't always been so keen to do is to make acoustic/electric guitars.
+They have apparently seen the light that such a guitar is the acoustic guitar of the present and the future, though, and so this CEO-8 grand jumbo is equipped with electronics to ease the live performance amplification burdens.